-“Honey, do we have money in the railroad budget for replacing the movie theater building”?
+“Honey, do we have money in the railroad budget for replacing the movie theatre building”?

 Why do we need to replace it, it’s only three years old?